wessenstam/sizing/ilt-stuff/index.rst

 Dependent on the audience and the setting the following resources might be needed:

 #.
 Beamer in location
 #.
-Way of presenting the presentation which can be found :download:`here <ppt/presentation.pptx>`
+Way of presenting the presentation which can be found `here <https://docs.google.com/presentation/d/1efFT1HcDeKVMe25VUJ-go1tsW9OVoUGS4IXxd7oiQls/edit?usp=sharing>`_
 #.
 Microsoft PowerPoint for presenting
 #.
 WebEx account and access if presenting using a the internet